VerdeSat/verdesat/README.md

 Other top‑level directories include `tests/`, `docs/` and the standard `Dockerfile` and `pyproject.toml`.

+See `docs/development_principles.md` for coding guidelines and `docs/roadmap.md` for open tasks.

 ## Dependencies
 Core packages include `earthengine-api`, `geopandas`, `pandas` and `matplotlib`.
 Development dependencies are pinned in